-2. Siblings include step, half, foster, adopted siblings living at the same address.
+2. Siblings include step, half, foster or adopted siblings who are living at the same address.

-3. The list of Churches can be found on the Churches Together in England website at cte.org.uk and the Evangelical Alliance website at www.eauk.org and is taken as that on 1st September 2017.
+3a/b The list of Churches can be found on the Churches Together in England website at www.cte.org.uk and the Evangelical Alliance website at www.eauk.org and is taken as that on 1st September 2018.
 Churches in membership of the equivalent bodies in Northern Ireland, Scotland and Wales are accepted.
 Parental worshipping is normally taken to mean a minimum of monthly attendance at church at public worship for over at least six months.
-The date on which this is judged is the 1st September 2017.
+The date on which this is judged is 1st September 2018.
 The governors will request confirmation of this from the relevant member of the clergy or church officer.

 4. “Penwortham (2), Longton, New Longton, Farington Moss, Lostock Hall and Hoole” is defined by the Church of England parishes of St Mary’s Penwortham, St Leonard’s Penwortham, St Andrew’s Longton, All Saints New Longton, St Paul’s Farington Moss, St James Lostock Hall, and St Michael’s Hoole.
 A map showing the boundaries is available in school.

 5a.
 Parental worshipping is normally taken to mean a minimum of monthly attendance at public worship for over at least six months.
 The relevant date is 1st September 2018.
 The governors will request confirmation of this from the relevant faith leader.